-The school holiday dates, and in-service dates are available from the website www.southlanarkshire.gov.uk
+For your convenience, school holiday dates and in-service dates can be found on the council's website: www.southlanarkshire.gov.uk.

 Punctuality

 We encourage all pupils to arrive punctually so that they can enter their class with their classmates.
 If your child is late, please inform us of the reason why.